 The bark of the paper or white birch tree may be used to make strong and beautiful baskets, hats, sheaths, buckets, and more.
 Learn to identify, gather, process and weave with this remarkable, strong, natural material.
-We'll practice straight and diagonal plaiting to make a small basket for the kitchen or garden. $55 includes all required tools, materials, tuition, a glass of kombucha, and a tip for the bartender.
+We'll practice straight and diagonal plaiting to make a small basket for the kitchen or garden. $45 includes all required tools, materials, and tuition.

 Rewild Maine is a registered 501(c)3 non-profit organization.
 We depend on donations from the community to offer free classes and workshops and we are grateful for your support.
 Scholarships are available for paid classes on an as-needed basis and nobody will ever be turned away for lack of funds.
 All donations are tax-deductible.